 - How close is the nearest hospital?

 All medical procedures, including surgeries, carry risks.
-Find out what steps your surgeon and hospital take to reduce the risk of issues during and after a surgery by asking the following questions:
+Find out what steps your surgeon and hospital take to reduce the risk of issues during and after a surgery.

 - Does the hospital enforce the use of surgical checklists?